-POTENTIAL HAZARD EFFECT PREVENTION !
-Do Not allow personnel to stand under moving loads or parts.
+POTENTIAL HAZARD EFFECT PREVENTION Do Not allow personnel to stand under moving loads or parts.
 Set brake, engage pawl and chain brake drum during installation and maintenance to prevent movement of counterweights and cranks.
-Will cause severe injury or death.
+7 Will cause severe injury or death.
 Keep clear of counterweight and crank swing area and other parts that may start moving.
 Do Not operate pumping units without proper guards in place.
-4 Do Not service well without removing the horsehead.
+Do Not service well without removing the horsehead.
 MOVING LOADS OR PARTS Properly install the horsehead latch bolt, safety bar and/or hinge pin.
 Keep pumping units at least 10 feet away from all overhead wires.
 Can cause severe injury or death.
 Lockout/tagout ALL energy sources.
-ELECTRICAL CONTACT gereral injury or dodding All electrical work must be performed by a qualified electrician.
+ELECTRICAL CONTACT Sovere injury of death.
+All electrical work must be per- formed by a qualified electrician.